from py_af_colours import af_colours

 Maintenance

-This guidance page will undergo continual updates as changes to the package are rolled out.
+This page will undergo changes as the package is updated.